-This page outlines the regulatory requirements for approved providers to notify the Department of Education and Training (the Department), as the Regulatory Authority, of incidents and any circumstances or complaints alleging the health, safety or wellbeing of a child has, or is, being compromised.
+This page outlines the regulatory requirements for approved providers to notify the Department, as the Regulatory Authority, of incidents and any circumstances or complaints alleging the health, safety or wellbeing of a child has been, or is currently being compromised.

 The notification requirements are outlined in the Education and Care Services National Law Act 2010 (National Law) and the Education and Care Services National Regulations 2011 (National Regulations).

 The following table provides an outline of these notification requirements:

 |Section 174(2)(a)||Serious incident||In writing within 24 hours of the incident or the time the person becomes aware of the incident|